Why Do Laptops Break So Easily? 8 Reasons

 However, if your device has an HDD, it’s more likely to get damaged since it’s a moving part and, therefore, more susceptible to rough movement.

-While dropping your laptop can lead to hard drive disk defects, it can also damage other parts like the screen and keyboard.
+While dropping your laptop can lead to hard drive disk defects, it can damage other parts like the screen and keyboard.

 3. You’re being too rough with your laptop